Stupidly Obscure Programming in a Troubled Time

 Cats have claws

-method, but can be converted implicitly into a FlatMap.Ops
+method, but can be converted implicitly into a FlatMap.Ops, which does.

 cats.syntax.`package`.all.toFlatMapOps[[A]Fetch[F,A], Author]